eychung/jekyrll-gallery-website-template/DEVELOPMENT.md

 ## Jekyll
 Ref: https://jekyllrb.com/docs/installation/macos/

-Use `chruby` because of its simplicity.
+Jekyll is programmed in Ruby, so we will need to install Ruby and its respective gems.
+It is recommended to use `chruby` as the Ruby version manager because of its simplicity for changing Ruby versions.
 ```
 $ brew install chruby ruby-install xz